Aristotle vs. Ringelmann: On Superlinear Production in Open Source Software: Aristotle versus Ringelmann ?

 More generally, the definition of productivity needs to be carefully addressed.
 Indeed, an open source software community does not come into being fully grown.
-It starts rather small and then grows progressively with the project.
-When growing, the community bears increasing communication and coordination costs as pointed out by Scholtes et al. While recognizing the importance of different team sizes, Scholtes et al., decided to pick projects meeting the following criteria: (i) at least one year of activity, (ii) 50 different active developers, and (iii) being among the 100 most popular projects, as measured by the number of forks on GitHub, a leading online service for open source software production.
-In contrast, we have carefully chosen a representative sample of the open source ecosystem with 138 projects with less than 50 developers and 30 projects with more than 50 developers.
-The representative sampling of projects (see Figure 1 in \cite{sornette2014plosone}) showed that the superlinear production is valid only for projects of sizes no more than 30 to 50 members who are active at a given time.
-We found statistically significant evidence that the superlinear production tends to fade away to just linear production (i.e., constant productivity per developer) for projects with more than 50 developers (see Figure 8 in \cite{sornette2014plosone}).
-In other words, the sample selection made by Scholtes et al. is heavily biased towards large projects, which are indeed exposed to more communication and coordination costs, and also exhibit less synergy effects.
-Our results may thus be less opposed as claimed by Scholtes et al. as they refer to different team sizes as well as different metrics.
+It starts rather small and then grows progressively -- one could say {\it organically} -- with the project.
+When growing, the community bears increasing communication and coordination costs as pointed out by Scholtes et al. While recognizing the importance of different team sizes, Scholtes et al., picked projects meeting the following criteria: (i) at least one year of activity, (ii) 50 different active developers, and (iii) being among the 100 most popular projects, as measured by the number of forks on GitHub, a leading online service for open source software production.
+In contrast, Sornette et al. chose a representative sample of the open source ecosystem with 134 projects with less than 50 developers and 30 projects with more than 50 developers (with a minimum of 5 developers).
+The representative sampling of projects (see Figure 1 in \cite{sornette2014plosone}) showed that the superlinear production is usually valid only for projects of sizes no more than 30 to 50 members who are active at a given time.
+Sornette et al. found statistically significant evidence that the superlinear production tends to fade away to just linear production (i.e., constant productivity per developer) for projects with more than 50 developers (see Figure 8 in \cite{sornette2014plosone}).
+In other words, the sample selection made by Scholtes et al. seems heavily biased towards large projects, which represent the few large (presumably older) projects and are indeed exposed to more communication and coordination costs, and also exhibit less synergy effects. \\